Thursday, April 30 2020

 The problem merchants face with credit card payments

 Traditionally, merchants would charge the same amount to both their cash-paying customers and their card-paying customers.
-This makes things rather unfair to those that are paying with cash, as they are paying the same as someone else who pays with cards, which costs the merchant up to 3% to process.
+This makes things rather unfair to those that are paying with cash, as they are paying the same as someone else who pays with cards, which costs the merchant a high percentage to process.
 This less-than-ideal situation is what has led many merchants to seek out a different option.
 The EDGE cash discount program allows merchants to charge the same sticker price to both customers, but keep the same margin, as well.

 Selling the EDGE Cash Discount Program